Middle School Curriculum

 The fifth grade uses a novel based curriculum for literacy.
 Students read 4-6 novels throughout the year, and are taught critical thinking, analytical and writing skills as we read, discuss and write about each novel.
 Grammar and vocabulary are infused in lessons and assignments throughout the year.

-The fifth grade math program focuses on building students’ fact fluency and conceptual understanding of the math content they learned in elementary school.
-In addition, the program puts a heavy focus on bringing students from concrete to abstract problem solving, challenging them to think deeper into reasoning, communicating, and connecting their skills to what they already understand and do well.
-Responsibility begins to shifts more onto the students encouraging them to practice neatness and organization.
+The fifth grade math program focuses on building students’ fact fluency and conceptual understanding of the math content students learn in lower grades.
+In addition, the program puts a heavy focus on bringing students from concrete to abstract problem solving, challenging them to think deeper into reasoning, communicating, and connecting their skills to what they already understand and do well and need to discover.
+Responsibility begins to shift more onto the students encouraging them to focus on neatness, punctuality, quality of work, and organization.

-The fifth grade math program uses well known resources such as Singapore Math series, Engage NY, and Math Expressions while supplementing other technology and web-based programs such as Study Island, Imagine Math, and NCTM’s Math Forum.
+The fifth grade math program uses well known resources such as Illustrative Math series, Engage NY, Math Expressions while supplementing other technology and web-based programs such as Cuethink, Imagine Math, IXL, and NCTM’s Math Forum.

 The Middle School Science program uses the resources of Greenfield’s Greening initiative and the surrounding neighborhood to make science relatable to a student’s everyday life.
 Visits to Waterworks, the river, and Greenfield’s rain garden help bring what takes place in the classroom to life.
 Whether it is identifying migratory birds or classifying trees, students become familiar with the scientific method and use a variety of materials to develop an interest in science.